Systems-Syndicate/final/README.md

 - [hamburger/create_event_android.js](frontend/phone/app/(hamburger)/create_event_android.js): same as above, but works for Android devices

 ## Attributes
+Links to the libraries and packages used can be found in [libraries.md](libraries.md).

 ## Working Repositories
 Links to the working repositories, where the front-end and back-end were kept separate can be found below: